NJ State Senator Joe Vitale (D-Middlesex) has introduced two bills into the New Jersey State Senate focused on medical cannabis affordability.

-A child with a catastrophic illness who is a registered patient and eligible for the program would receive financial assistance to assist with the cost of medical cannabis through their parent or legal guardian.
+A child with a catastrophic illness who is a registered patient and eligible for the program would receive financial assistance to assist with the cost of medical cannabis.

 Senator Patrick Diegnan (D-Middlesex) is also sponsoring S 313.
 There will be a hearing on that bill in Trenton on Thursday morning.

-The other bill Vitale is sponsoring is S 309, “Requires workers’ compensation, PIP, and health insurance coverage for the medical use of cannabis under certain circumstances.”
+The other bill Vitale is sponsoring is S 309.
+It’s called “Requires workers’ compensation, PIP, and health insurance coverage for the medical use of cannabis under certain circumstances.”
 It would allow car insurance and worker’s compensation case payments to cover medical cannabis in special circumstances.